Bicester Village railway station: 1987 reopening

 From December 2008, the service on Mondays to Saturdays was improved, with an evening service and a doubling of the service on Saturdays.
-The service was increased to 11 trains Monday-to-Thursday, 12 on Fridays, and 13 on Saturdays.
-From May 2009, further improvements saw extra trains in the daytime on Mondays to Fridays and a new all-year-round Sunday service, with trains every 90 minutes.
+The service was increased to 11 trains Monday-to-Thursday, 12 on Fridays and 13 on Saturdays.
+From May 2009, further improvements saw extra trains in the daytime on Mondays to Fridays and a new Sunday service, with trains every 90 minutes.

-On 22 May 2011, Chiltern Railways took over all passenger operations from First Great Western ahead of the new service between and Oxford that was due to start in 2013.
+On 22 May 2011, Chiltern Railways took over all passenger operations from First Great Western ahead of the new service between London Marylebone and Oxford that was due to start in 2013.
 It was later amended to 2015.